 Sedation Dentistry

-At the Simcoe Family Dentistry in Barrie, we have qualified specialists trained in administering sedation professionally for the safety and peace of mind of our patients.
-We also accept same-day walk in appointments, and new clients from Innisfil, Orillia, Muskoka and Collingwood.
+At Simcoe Family Dentistry in Barrie, we have qualified specialists trained in administering sedation professionally for the safety and peace of mind of our patients.
+We currently offer nitrous oxide (laughing gas) and oral sedation, or a combination of both.
+We are welcoming new clients from Barrie, Innisfil, Orillia, Muskoka and Collingwood.

 Why Use Sedation In Dentistry?

 Sedation is used frequently in common procedures such as extractions and oral surgery.
-We want our patients to feel relaxed and at ease during their visit to our dental clinic and for this reason we offer sedation dentistry so that you can take care of your smile, pain-free and stress-free.
+We want our patients to feel relaxed and at ease during their visit to our dental clinic and realize fear of dentistry holds many people back from getting the dental work they require.

 Using sedation in dentistry is a benefit to both the patient and the dentist.
 A calm patient allows the dentist the concentration and focus to do a good and accurate job.
-Meanwhile a patient that has a pleasant experience at the dentist is more likely to schedule regular check-ups and monitor their oral health in the future.
+Meanwhile a patient that has a pleasant experience at the dentist is more likely to schedule regular check-ups and monitor their oral health in the future, making regular dental care a breeze!

 Types of Sedation Used in Dentistry